anushasalman/vaultCodes/README.md

 Secure the Vault
 # # Description

-Javascript page including an alert for a vault combination with three different arithmetic operators to find the numbers' vaulues.
+Javascript page including an alert for a vault combination with three different arithmetic operators to find the numbers' values.

 ### Author
 Anusha Salman